MHGottlieb/opus/README.md

   3. Define method for identifying and reporting relevant topics, using Structural Topic Modelling

 2. Service-basics
 	1. Create a web-client for users to set up their own search-parameters
 	2. Create a daily report with relevant news - the most relevant on topics
 	3. Add summary statistics per day

 3. Refine
-  1.
+  1. Build website
+  2. Add user features, i.e. login, dashboard, charts
+  3. Add sentiment analysis

 3. Expand
+  1. Move to cloud
+  2. Include more media